smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 ## 2. Response

 Currently the only supported behavior is to merge highlighted fragments into `_source` (we may provide an option to opt-out in the future).
 For this approach to work, fragments must contain the entire field value, so we set [number_of_fragments](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html#highlighting-settings) to `0` in the request.
-The exception being blob text fields which set `number_of_fragments` to something `> 0` since they're too big to highlight in their entirety.
+The exception being blob text fields which set `number_of_fragments` to a number `> 0` since they're too big to highlight in their entirety.

-Assumming `exact` to be a sub-field of `details`, the following rules apply when transforming the highlight response:
+Assumming `subfield` to be a sub-field of `details`, the following rules apply when transforming the highlight response:

 #### 1. Text fields